 The Page Experience Update is introducing Core Web Vitals to Google’s search ranking algorithm for the first time.
 Core Web Vitals are a series of pagespeed scores relating to how quickly a page loads, how quickly that page is interactive, and how stable that page is visually.
 Google started introducing elements of this update to their algorithm in mid-June, with the goal for it to play a full role by the end of August 2021.

-Check out our overview blog to learn more.
+Check out our SEO News page to learn more.

 Over the past several months, our Carrot Engineering Team has been identifying, optimizing, and improving features and elements that directly contribute to better user experience and site speed metrics.